wg-osr/walkerga.github.io/_posts/2020-11-10-extra-rules.md

 <ins>Radium:</ins> Radium sheds light like a candle.
 It ignore the resistances of celestial creatures.
 Will poison mortals over time.

 <ins>Platinum:</ins> Platinum repairs itself.
-Platinum weapons ignore the resistances of aberrations, as well as their save on kill trait.
+Platinum weapons ignore the resistances of aberrationns, as well as their save to kill ability.

 ## Treasures

 In a dungeon, you can find Valuables, Treasures, and Great Treasures.
 Each take 1 inventory slot.
-Valuables can be traded to buy things.
+Valuables can be traded to buy things 1:1.
 Treasures can be traded to buy expensive things.
 Great Treasures are unique and worth 4 treasures.
-None of these have any utility besides trade.
+None of these have any utility besides trade and leveling up.

 ## Traveling

 Inside a dungeon, any worthwhile action takes 10 minutes.
-Roll for encounter every 30 minutes.
+Roll for encounters every 30 minutes.
 Ask the players to choose odd or even, if they lose, one torch or lantern is depleted.

 On the world map, crossing a hex takes half a day.
-Roll for encounter twice per day.
+Roll for encounters twice per day.
 Environmental penalties can happen.

 ## Between Adventures

 Leveling up is just one way of gaining new powers.
 This is where you can convert treasures in character levels.
 If one of the following options allow you to roll on a table, you can roll once per treasure spent and choose the outcome you prefer.

 Are you in a city?
 You can spend a treasure to **carouse**.
-Roll on the camp follower table.
-Make a constitution check, if you fail, roll on the carousing table.
+Roll on the  [Camp Follower Table](https://coinsandscrolls.blogspot.com/2017/06/osr-table-of-camp-followers.html "Coins and Scrolls").
+Make a constitution check, if you fail, roll on the [Carousing Table](https://jrients.blogspot.com/2008/12/party-like-its-999.html "Jeff's Gameblog").
 You level up if you spent 4 treasures.

-You could also spend a treasure to **build** and furnish a room somewhere, or **hire** or maintain a follower (up to your charisma).
+You could also spend a treasure to **build** and furnish a small room somewhere, or **hire** or maintain a follower (up to your Charisma).

 Do you have access to a humanoid?
 You can spend a treasure to **learn** a language, a skill from them, or even new attacks.